 These days the inn is an alternative gateway to the Hunter Valley wine districts for visitors from the Central Coast as well as Sydney and its environs.
 Travelling time to St. Albans is approximately 1.5 hours by car from these areas.

 Open every day (except Christmas day and Boxing Day).
 The Settlers Arms Inn is not only popular with day trippers but provides Accommodation comprising four doubles, all with ensuite.

 Australian Country - style cuisine is available seven days a week.
 Outdoor activities may involve tennis at the courts across the way, swimming and relaxing in our 12 metre saltwater pool, bikeriding, golf at Wisemans Ferry, or just ambling along a country road.

-Entertainment is provided on Sundays in the rear garden with a jazz band, in the non-Summer months.
+Entertainment is provided on Sundays in the rear Garden with Live Music all year round.